ishifoev/100-days-of-code/r1-log.md

 **Thoghts** Hard is go from medium questions, but I will never give up.

 **Link to Work** [Minimum Passes Of Matrix] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round6/day-57)

+### R1D58 Mar 21, 2022

+**Today Progress** Task Assignment Write a function that returns the optimal assignment of tasks to each worker such that the tasks are completed as fast as possible.

+**Thoghts** I will never give up keep going to preprare to interview, sometimes is hard to understand.

+**Link to Work** [Task Assignment] (https://github.com/ishifoev/CodeChalenge-JS/tree/main/Round6/day-58)